Poltergeist (1982 film): Plot

 The following day is filled with bizarre events: a glass of milk spontaneously breaks, silverware bends, and furniture moves on its own.
-These phenomena initially seem benign, but soon grow more sinister.
+These phenomena initially seem benign, but soon grow sinister.
 During a severe thunderstorm, the gnarled backyard tree seemingly comes alive.
-A large limb crashes through the children's bedroom window, grabs Robbie, pulls him outside into the pouring rain and attempts to devour him.
-While the family rushes outside to rescue Robbie, Carol Anne is drawn into a portal inside the closet.
+A branch crashes through the children's bedroom window, grabs Robbie and pulls him outside into the pouring rain as it attempts to devour him.
+While the family rushes outside to help Robbie, Carol Anne is pulled into a portal inside the closet.
 After saving Robbie from the tree, which got sucked into a tornado, the family frantically search for Carol Anne, only for her voice to call out from the television.

 Parapsychologist Martha Lesh arrives with team members Ryan and Marty to investigate.
 They determine there is a poltergeist intrusion involving multiple ghosts.
-Meanwhile, Steven learns from his boss that the Cuesta Verde development was built on a former cemetery and the graves were moved to a nearby location.
+Meanwhile, Steven learns from his boss Lewis Teague that the Cuesta Verde development was built on top of a former cemetery and the graves were moved to a nearby location.

 Dana and Robbie are sent away for safety, while Dr. Lesh calls in Tangina Barrons, a spiritual medium.
-Tangina determines the spirits are lingering in a different "sphere of consciousness" and are not at rest.
-They are attracted to Carol Anne's life force.
-Tangina also detects a dark presence she calls the "Beast," who is restraining Carol Anne and manipulating her life force in order to prevent the other spirits from crossing over.
+After touring the house, Tangina explains that their daughter is now in a different plane of existence occupied by spirits who have not found rest.
+In their dreamlike state, they are drawn away from the path to the afterlife by Carol Anne's life force.
+Tangina also reveals that a powerful demonic presence she calls "the Beast" is holding Carol Anne captive and using her to restrain the other spirits from crossing over.